JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Some proteins are more difficult to isolate than others, so you may need to create and optimize your own buffer.
 The ideal lysis buffer will minimize protein denaturation while releasing enough proteins from the sample.

 Non-ionic detergents, such as NP-40 and Triton X-100, are less harsh than ionic detergents, such as SDS and sodium deoxycholate.
-Other variables that can affect the success of immunoprecipitation include salt concentration, divalent cation concentration, and pH.
+Other variables that can affect the success of immunoprecipitation include salt concentration, divalent cation concentration, pH, and temperature.

 Materials required